isabekov/kmymoney_utils/README.md

 # Utilities for batch editing a KMyMoney's XML file

-This script processes transactions listed in a KMyMoney's XML file and modifies certains attributes in a batch mode.
+This script processes transactions listed in a KMyMoney's XML file and modifies certain attributes in a batch mode.

 Features:

   - fixing mismatching splits in transactions of KMyMoney's XML file,
   - erasing/setting "number" inside a split in a transaction in batch mode,
-  - overwrite reconcile flag in all splits in all transactions.
+  - overwriting reconcile flag in all splits in all transactions,
+  - adding default tag to all transactions and splits if some given tag is not set,
+  - replacing one tag with another for transactions in a given account,
+  - moving a tag from split level to transaction level if all splits in transaction posses given tag; erasing the tag at split level,
+  - reordering tags alphabetically in a split/transaction,
+  - setting currency of all expense accounts to provided currency,

 Read the article ["Structure of a KMyMoney XML File"](https://www.isabekov.pro/structure-of-a-kmymoney-xml-file/) to better understand the file format.